ingig/code-narrator/docs/src/documentation/DocumentationBuilder.ts.md

 # DocumentationBuilder.ts

-This is a TypeScript code file that defines a class called `DocumentationBuilder`.
-The purpose of this class is to generate documentation for a project using various builder plugins.
-The class imports necessary dependencies and manages the process of building documentation using the specified plugins.
+This is a TypeScript code file that defines a `DocumentationBuilder` class.
+The class is responsible for generating documentation using various builder plugins.
+It interacts with the OpenAIRepository and uses the configuration from the ConfigHelper.

 ## Table of Contents